bignimbus/bignimbus.github.io/_posts/2019-06-24-methodical-html-css-development.markdown

 ### Step 1: Content

 Get all the content on the page, with the bare minimum of markup necessary.
+Media tags and form element tags will be necessary, but nothing more - we simply want to write no more HTML than is absolutely necessary to display the elements with which we will be working.

 ```jsx
 import React from 'react';